senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 In the above example, the value of `this` would be coming from the `Foo` constructor (though `super` will also perform the necessary updates to the instance's prototype for inheritance), so attempting to set a property on `this` before the `Foo` constructor has run via the call to `super` causes an error.
 Any access to `this` needs to happen after `super`.

-This behavior can potentially problems depending on what the superclass is doing.
+This behavior can also potentially cause problems depending on what the superclass is doing.
 Consider the following:

 ```javascript
 class Foo {